Shahupdates/opensourcescrapers/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-If you're interested in contributing, please take a look at our [CONTRIBUTING.md](link-to-your-contributing.md-file) file for guidelines.
+If you're interested in contributing, pleaase feel free.

 ## Code of Conduct